AAkiraYamazaki/PollenCounter-YOLO/README.md

   *Akira Yamazaki, Natsuki Uematsu, Taro Sano, Yoshito Tatsumi, Keiji Mine, Hiroshi Asao, Haruyuki Atsumi, Yuhei Ueda, Ginyu Inaba, Kyosuke Kawabe, Kenichiro Yasuba, Yuichi Yoshida.
 Deep learning–based phenotyping of strawberry pollen reproductive capacity robust to imaging conditions enables multi-site analysis of environmental influences.
 Under Review.*

+## 📜 License

+This repository is distributed under the GNU General Public License v3.0 (GPL-3.0).

+A copy of the license is provided in the LICENSE file.
+This project includes modified components of YOLOv5, which is also licensed under GPL-3.0.

 ## 🙏 Acknowledgments